Uterine Cancer Treatment

 Some cancers have both an endometrial and sarcoma component (carcinosarcomas).
-The exact type of cancer may affect the most suitable treatment for it.
+The treatment offered will depend on the type of cancer that is found.

 What Are the Causes of Uterine Cancer?